Skip to content

 Effective contract management is an integral part of any vendor management policy.
 Contracts should outline the terms and conditions of your relationship with the vendor, including deliverables, pricing, timelines, and responsibilities.
 Your policy should cover:

-A well-defined contract management process will ensure that both parties understand their obligations and reduce the risk of misunderstandings.
+A well-defined contract lifecycle management process for vendors will ensure that both parties understand their obligations and reduce the risk of misunderstandings.

 #7.
 Define Communication Protocols